RajkumariV/Capstone/README.md

 (To ensure Data Safety Customers SSN is handled as Masked.)
 #### Data validity
 -refers to the degree to which data accurately represents the business rules or definitions.
 In other words, data must be relevant and representative of the business metrics it describes.
-(7 digit phone no in customer table can be a real time scnerio for that data engineer needs to check Area code if area code is concated to 7 digit number valid phone number can be created but in oue project area code was also not given so random no(111) added to make data valid)
+(7 digit phone number in customer table can be a real time scnerio for that data engineer needs to check area code if area code is concated to 7 digit number valid phone number can be created but in this project area code was also not given so random no(111) added to make data valid,and there are several libraries available to handle phone numbers in Python)

 ### Project Instructions
 #Local
-if you want to run this project in your local download raw files and while connecting to database use your user and password and mark # aws connection code as below for all 3 files.
+If you want to run this project in your local download raw files and while connecting to database use your user and password and mark # aws connection code as below for all 3 files.
 -#file_json_data = get_json_file_data_aws_s3_bucket("capstone.creditcard.loan","cdw_sapp_branch.json")
 -#Branch_df=spark.read.json(spark.sparkContext.parallelize([file_json_data]))
 #AWS
-for connecting to cloud AWS create a S3 bucket in AWS account upload raw files ,create key id and key password use it for AWS connection mark #  file connection code as below for all 3 files
+If connecting to cloud AWS, create a S3 bucket in AWS account upload raw files ,create key id and key password use it for AWS connection mark # local file connection code as below for all 3 files
 -#branch_df=spark.read.json("C:\Capstone Project\CDW_SAPP_BRANCH.JSON")

 ### 1. Load Credit Card Database (SQL)